 - Private vaults.
-The vault is protected by a four-digit pin and decoy passwords to hide files on your phone, so you can lock up your digital valuables.
+The vault is protected by a four-digit pin to hide files on your phone, so you can lock up your digital valuables.

 - No phone bill entries.
 The end-to-end encrypted calls and messages will never appear on your phone bill.